aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/retrieve-email-attachment-content-descriptions-aspose-email-java/_index.md

 </dependency>
 ```

-### License Acquisition Steps
+### License acquisition steps
-- **Free Trial:** Evaluate the library at no cost.
+- **Free trial:** Evaluate the library at no cost.
-- **Temporary License:** Request a temporary key for extended testing.
+- **Temporary license:** Request a temporary key for extended testing.
 - **Purchase:** Buy a full license for production deployments.

-After adding the dependency and obtaining a license (if needed), import the required classes in your Java source files.
+After the dependency is added and a license (if needed) is applied, import the required classes in your source file.

-## How to Retrieve the Content Description Header
+## How to retrieve the content description header?
-Below is the complete workflow, broken into clear steps.
+MailMessage is a class that represents an email message in memory.
+Load the email into a `MailMessage` object and access its `Attachments` collection to locate the desired attachment.
+Attachment is a class representing a file attached to an email.
+Once you have the `Attachment` instance, read its `Headers` and retrieve the `Content‑Description` using `get_Item`.
+This returns the description string.

-### Step 1: Load an Email Message from a File
+### Step 1: load an email message from a file
-First, point Aspose.Email to the folder that holds your `.eml` files and load the message:
+The `MailMessage` class represents an email message in memory.

 ```java
 // Define the directory containing email files.